-But new privacy rules set to start in Australia in February aim to better protect people’s personal information, by making businesses more accountable if they expose it.
+But new privacy rules aim to better protect people's personal information, by making businesses more accountable if they expose it.
 If you own a business, this is a prompt for you to take extra steps to protect your business from cyber attacks, and protect the valuable data you hold about your customers.

-The Notifiable Data Breaches Scheme will start on 22 February 2018 and will mean businesses covered by the Privacy Act must tell someone if their personal data has been involved in a data breach, and this has put them at risk of serious harm.
+The Notifiable Data Breaches Scheme started on 22 February 2018 and will mean businesses covered by the Privacy Act must tell someone if their personal data has been involved in a data breach, and this has put them at risk of serious harm.

 What is a Notifiable Data Breach?